mozilla/experimenter-docs/docs/deep-dives/data/bucketing.md

 slug: /bucketing
 ---

 **Bucketing** is the process of randomly assigning users to experiment branches.
 When a user is “bucketed” into an experiment, it means that the configuration in one of its branches (such as a change to part of the UI) can be activated, and that any interactions we record from that moment on can be associated with the experiment and branch identifier.
+The concept is explained in this [video](https://mozilla.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=c5fe3f48-322f-48ca-92d8-adc8014a3cb4&start=10) / [presentation](https://docs.google.com/presentation/d/18Xid6FNyC207Hqfhm3OtVDBxNCbVx9Ku9Hvqc_PJVU4/edit#slide=id.g82761e80df_0_1948).

 :::info which experiments?
 This documentation applies to experiments launched to Desktop, iOS, and Android Firefox through the "Nimbus" or "Normandy" systems.
 Differences between platforms are noted when relevant.